hack-tom/cicd-testing/README.md

 5) Automation of build & deploy of docker containers

 Hopefully if I can achieve the above, I'll gain a much better understanding of CICD Pipelines, containerization, and cloud deployment.

+## Notes

+For a test to fail, the code itself must fail - there can't be try:except in the test cases, it has to actually break the program to cause a CI fail condition